-How To Protect Your WordPress Website From Brute Force AttacksPosted by TotalDC
+How To Protect WordPress Website From Brute Force AttacksPosted by TotalDC

-Brute Force Attack is and attack to the weakest link in a website’s security.
+A brute Force Attack is an attack on the weakest link in a website’s security.
 Sucuri, a security company focusing on spotting and repairing compromised websites, reports at least 770000 brute force attacks (that is a lot) every hour.

 Types of Brute Force Attacks